 Home

 I am an Assistant Professor in Applied Economics at the University of Minnesota.
-I also work closely with the Natural Capital Project at the University of Minnesota and Stanford University.
+I also work closely with the Natural Capital Project, at the University of Minnesota and Stanford University.
 My research focuses on how the economy affects the environment, and vice versa, on global to local scales.
 Specifically, I connect models of ecosystem services (how natural capital provides valuable services to humans) with general equilibrium economic models.
 To do this, I write open-source software (Python, R and C/C++) that uses big data (mostly from satellites) with economic modeling and machine-learning/AI techniques.
-See my research page for details.
+I recently co-founded NatCap TEEMs, a research center in Applied Economics and a partner of Natural Capital Project.

 In addition to ecosystem services, I also research food security, climate change, agent-based modeling, AI/machine-learning and agricultural management in developing countries.
 In my spare time, I am a mountain biker, rock climber and board game designer.